 Those members who are selected to become moderators are required to agree to abide by SDN’s non-disclosure policies.
 They are trained by existing senior moderators using established documentation and common forum scenarios.
 Moderators must maintain a minimum level of activity, logging in weekly to the site.

-We welcome members to contact SDN if they have any questions or comments about SDN moderation policies or how we moderate the SDN Forums.
+We welcome members to contact the SDN volunteer team if they have any questions or comments about SDN moderation policies or how we moderate the SDN Forums.
 Enjoy using the forums and good luck on your journey to become a doctor!